commonknowledge/community-climate-justice-archive/README.md

 }
 ```

-The rest of the code just uses `GetAdapter()` and doesn't care which adapter it is!
+The rest of the code just uses `GetAdapter()` and doesn't care which adapter it is.

 ### How Stories Get Transformed